 If you have 3 or more people on streaming meetings and you’re having connection issues, one thing to consider is the upload speed of your internet connection – especially if you’re using Comcast.
 Microsoft Teams is using about 1 megabit per second of upload data, which can be a big chunk of the available capacity.

 While Comcast markets their speed tiers in terms of download speed, they aren’t very forthcoming about upload speeds.
-So here’s the decoder ring for approximate upload speeds with their current Seattle-area plans (as of September 2020):
+So here’s the decoder ring for approximate upload speeds with their current Seattle-area plans (as of spring 2021):

 - Performance: 5 Mbit/s upload